mmddb/finalProject/dissertation.md

 ORMs are based on JDBC 'under the hood', they encapsulated all tedious work for us and make developer foucs on business logic.
 One main disadvantage comparison with JDBC is ORM framework have slow performance in case of large batch updates, so we will avoid these query in the business process.

-To obtain the 易用性 and maintainability, the Object-Relational-Mapping framework was used.
+To obtain the convenience and maintainability, the Object-Relational-Mapping framework was used.

 The Spring Framework supports integration with Hibernate, Java Persistence API (JPA), Java Data Objects (JDO) and iBATIS SQL Maps for resource management, data access object (DAO) implementations, and transaction strategies [].

-Why Mybatis
+Why Mybatis ?

 Mybatis was chosen as the ORM framework integrated with Spring Boot.

-#### **Integration with Mybatis**

 User Order service as example, First we initiate a new Spring Boot project inside parent project bravotransport, and add mybatis dependency.
 Because we need connect Mysql database, the mysql-connector also need be added.